Safety and Security

 Campus Safety Week

-The 2017 Campus Safety Week is scheduled for March 3 – March 10.
+The 2017 Campus Safety Week was from March 3-10.
 Learn more about a week full of programs and activities.

 UIS has made a copy of the Annual Security and Fire Safety Report (PDF) available in compliance with federal regulations and the Jeanne Clery Disclosure of Campus Crime Statistics Act.